Skip to main content

 Queen's information for all staff

-News and information for all staff are co-ordinated by the internal comunications team.
+News and information for all staff are coordinated by the internal communications team.

-• Emails: Important information, including communications from the Vice-Chancellor and the Registrar, is sent as branded emails and you should definitely read them
+• Emails: Important information, including communications from the Vice-Chancellor and the Registrar

 • Staff Gateway: the Staff Gateway is a series of pages dedicated to Queen's staff.
-It includes University News, team briefs, staff networksinitiatives for staff etc.
+It includes University News, Staff NetworksInitiatives for Staff etc.

 Information relevant to your direct local environment or some of your more specific interests are likely to be provided via specific newsletters that you should look into (examples below).